Lunaluvg/Calculator-without-using-eval-/README.md

 Be careful of exponentiating negative numbers with numbers lower than 1 ; example (-2)^0.87 !!!

 NOTE2: if you want to exponent a number use ^ as ** example; 5^2 = 25 , 5^-2 = 0.04 , 5^-(-2) = 25 etc.

-NOTE3: I just found that my exponential function gave the incorrect answer in some specific cases.
-Please avoid using exponent for now.
-(Now fixed)